01-edu/public/subjects/netfix/README.md

 - price per hour
 - date it was created (this attribute should automatically take a value when creating a service)

 The website should have a page displaying the most requested services.
-There also should be a page showing every service in creation order (last created first) and a page for every service category, that displays the services available for that category.
+There should also be a page showing every service in creation order (last created first) and a page for every service category, which displays the services available for that category.

 Every service should have its own page, in which should be displayed the above information and also the company name that provides this service.
 A user should be able to check every service from that company by clicking on the name displayed and seeing the company profile.

 Once a service is created by a company, every user has access to it.
-Only customers can request a service by providing the `address` where the service is required and the `service time` (in hours) it is needed for the service to be completed.
+Only customers can request a service by providing the `address` where the service is required and the `service time` (in hours) needed for the service to be completed.
 Once a customer requires a service, it gets added to the list of previously requested services.
 In this list, for each service requested, the customer can see the service name, service field, calculated service cost, the date in which the service was requested and the company who provided the service.

 You can check out this [video](https://youtu.be/GyRo3CUWQzE) to see what is expected from your project.

 #### Django

-Now, that you know what the project is about, we should explain to you the file system.
+Now, that you know what the project is about, we will explain you the file system architecture.
 A Django project is organized by a main folder of the project and different apps.

 When starting a new Django project (with the command `django-admin startproject <// name of project \\>`), the main folder (that has the same name of the project) and a file called `manage.py` get created.
 This file is used to run various commands.
 The most common ones are: